Immigration, Infrastructure And Iran: The President's Plans For 2018

 Republicans Talk Of Changes To Welfare Next

-Temporary Assistance for Needy Families affects about 1.5 million families, and Liasson reports:
+The Temporary Assistance for Needy Families programs affects about 1.5 million families, and Liasson reports:

 "White House aides say they are now looking at a number of additional changes, including tighter work requirements and drug-testing rules for food stamps, Medicaid and housing assistance.
 Those changes may not save much money the way changes in the big middle-class entitlements like Medicare or Social Security might.
 But it will help the president highlight an issue that seems to motivate his base in a year when getting Republican voters excited is the No. 1 goal."